Improving road & rail links

 Gatwick is well connected to the North, South, East and West and has a huge reach.
 3.2 million people live within 30 minutes of the airport and all of London’s population and almost 15 million of the UK population lives within around 60 minutes.

-The raft of transport improvements planned include:
+The raft of improvements include:

-- A train to central London every 2.5 minutes by 2019
+- A train to central London every 2.5 minutes in peak hours by 2019

 - Quicker journey times to the West End and City, than from Heathrow